The Need for Benchmarks to Advance AI-Enabled Player Risk Detection in Gambling

+Additionally, the measures reflect a respondent’s overall gambling behavior, which may span multiple platforms, operators, or even jurisdictions, limiting its interpretability as a label for data from any single operator’s platform.
+Furthermore, because self-reported risk status can change over time in response to variations in gambling engagement, repeated administration of screening instruments would improve datasets.
+Longitudinal measurement of the target variable would allow models to be trained and evaluated on their ability to predict transitions into or out of at-risk status, rather than relying solely on cross-sectional classification.

-Third, a final approach may be the use of single indicators such as loss chasing or substantial variations from normal play, which are themselves sometimes used to classify consumers as at-risk in the absence of ML \citep{McAuliffe2022}.
+Third, a final approach may be the use of single indicators such as loss chasing or substantial variations from normal play, which are themselves sometimes used to classify consumers as at-risk in the absence of ML \citep{delfabbro_behavioural_2024,McAuliffe2022}.
 Several researchers have attempted to develop thresholds for standard behavioral indicators (e.g., frequency of gambling, amount spent) that differentiate lower- from higher-risk gambling to form lower risk gambling limits \citep{hodgins2023lower,louderback2021developing} – these, or similar threshold-style indicators, could plausibly serve as targets, either individually or in combination.